 Definition of Cardioid

 In this way, a curve resembling the shape of a heart is formed.
 This curve is termed as cardioid.
 It is a form of a sinusoidal spiral.
-This curve is actually the inverse of a parabola having focus at the centre of inversion.
+This curve is the inverse of a parabola having focus at the centre of inversion.
 A cardioid does have exactly 3 parallel tangents with any particular gradient.
 It has a cusp (formed by the intersection of two branches of a curve).
-The length of the passing through the cusp of the cardioid is 4a, where a be the radius of the circles.
+The length of the passing through the cusp of the cardioid is 4a, where “a” be the circle radius.

 Equation of the Cardioid